Skip to content

 TEAMONE() Function

-• cubeName - The name of the cube to retrieve data from.
+• cubeName – The name of the IBM Planning Analytics cube from which to retrieve data.

-• rangeRows - The selected cells representing your rows.
+• rowElements – The selected cells defining the rows of your report.

-• rangeColumns - The selected cells representing your columns.
+• columnElements – The selected cells defining the columns of your report.

-• solveOrder - Specifies the formula evaluation order.
-If omitted, the default value of 0 will be used.
+• solveOrder – Specifies the formula evaluation priority.
+If omitted, the default value 0 is used.

 img